 A downside of the agency for me was working alone.
 I could commit directly to develop (even master), and nobody would notice.
 I didn’t make any pull requests, and I could integrate any 3rd party dependency if I wanted.
 This was great to move fast and release all features before the deadline.
 Lastly, projects often had time pressure and every hour counted.
 There was no time to write tests, for example.

 Another downside for me was the size of the apps.
 They were often targeted nationally and, therefore, only reached a few thousand or maybe one or two million users.
-Don’t get me wrong; this is amazing when you’re just 5 years developing apps!
+Don’t get me wrong; this is amazing when you’re just 5 years into developing apps!
 However, I knew I had the opportunity to grow bigger.

 On the serious side, it was an eye-opener.
 I had the opportunity to join a product company and work on an app that had to grow for years to come.
 I could use all my experience from the agency and finally find time to build up to something big!
 There was time to write tests, and most importantly: I had two Senior Engineers (ex-Uber, ex-Sketch) that challenged my code every day.
 I thought my code was perfect until I opened my first PRs.
 Oh, and, no way I could easily add those 3rd party dependencies, ha!

 You can imagine my growth in the first few months, even years.
-Today, I’m still working here, learning a lot from all the experienced engineers around me.
+Today, I’m still working here, and learning a lot from all the experienced engineers around me.
 We’re serving millions of users around the globe, and our app, which we started building in 2017, is still running on that solid foundation.
 Many of my articles here on SwiftLee are actually inspired by the code from our Collect by WeTransfer app.

 4. Being brave enough to challenge status quo

 Working at a company you know for years makes it easy to continue your day-to-day job.
 You know what it takes to deliver the features requested, and you know how the company wants to work.
 You’re happy where you are; you’ve got enough challenges, a good salary, and nice colleagues.
-Though, you’re getting a lot of offers from recruiters as engineers with experience are wanted.
+However, you’re getting a lot of offers from recruiters as engineers with experience are wanted.

 In my opinion, it’s good to stay open to those messages.
 I often ask recruiters for more information to ensure I’m staying up to date with the market of Swift jobs.
 Through that, I often get an idea of current salaries, and I know whether or not I should stay where I am.

 Occasionally, I even take the step to challenge the status quo and take on interviews.
 These take time and really set you up for a big decision.
-It might be that you’re super happy at your current company, and you end up challenging that idea after these interviews finish.
+It might be that you’re super happy at your current company, and you end up challenging that idea after these interviews.
 This can be energy-draining, and it might not be easy in the end to make the final decision.
 I once found out that my current private situation didn’t allow me to go for a new challenge, even though their offer and company were super interesting.

 Therefore, don’t just jump on an interview for any job.
 Really make sure you have the idea that you could see yourself ending up working there.
 Prepare questions for the company and make sure you get to know the company.
 Realize they don’t only want you, but you should also want them.
 Make sure you know what’s important to you.